The coronavirus is affecting all of us and we are responding to the Covid-19 pandemic in a number of ways.

 - Additional Coronavirus (Covid-19) Resources

-Over 95% of our 3,500 staff around the world are working from home.
+We have over 3,500 staff around the world and we are supporting them via flexible and remote working as well as socially distanced office working.
 We have adapted well to remote working and remain contactable on the usual telephone numbers and email addresses.

 Where we can, we’re reorganising ourselves with more people providing frontline support to customers, to help with the increased call volumes we are experiencing.
 Treating our customers swiftly and fairly is our top priority, and we are resourcing accordingly.

 We’re not furloughing any of our employees, and we’re not accessing any of the UK Government’s support schemes.
 We have committed to stand by each one of our dedicated employees by retaining all current roles during this time.

 We have also suspended 2020 dividend payments and have not paid Executive bonuses.